dshovchko/smart-services/packages/smart-adsense/README.md

 npm install smart-adsense smart-load-manager @exadel/esl
 ```

 `smart-adsense` wraps `smart-load-manager` and re-exports pieces from it.
-Both packages expect `@exadel/esl` as a peer dependency.
+Both packages expect [`@exadel/esl`](https://www.npmjs.com/package/@exadel/esl) as a peer dependency (you can learn more about ESL on the library [website](https://esl-ui.com/)).
 Your package manager will prompt if ESL is missing; if your project already ships a compatible ESL build, you can skip it from the install command above.

-The CSS file `smart-adsense.css` ships in `dist/`; copy or import it wherever you register the element.
+The CSS file `smart-adsense.css` ships in `dist/` folder - copy or import it wherever you register the element.

 ## Quick start